 Southern Oregon University is pleased to have the assistance of the many individuals who volunteer their services to help the institution accomplish its mission.
 Volunteer participation benefits the University and can also be very rewarding to the individual volunteering.
 Campus Departments/Divisions are responsible for the oversight of all volunteer services and activities; and for assessing the risks associated with volunteer services.

 The volunteer is required to register as a University Volunteer each year.
-All volunteers must have a completed job description and a signed Volunteer Assumption of Risk Form as part of the conditions of volunteer services.
+All volunteers must have a completed job description and a signed "Conditions of Volunteer Service" Form as part of the requirements of volunteer services.
 These two items are required prior to beginning voluntary service for the university.

-The Risk Manager for OUS purchases intercollegiate Athletics Insurance, Catastrophic Athletic coverage, and Special Risks Accident insurances (day care insurance, special events insurance, and alumni sports events insurance) for the system.
+The Risk Manager purchases intercollegiate Athletics Insurance, Catastrophic Athletic coverage, and Special Risks Accident insurances (day care insurance, special events insurance, and alumni sports events insurance) for the system.

 Basic and catastrophic athletic insurances cover student athletes, cheerleaders, and student trainers for bodily injury and/or death while participating in regularly scheduled intercollegiate sports events, including supervised practices and tryouts during the regular season and group travel to and from practices and events.
 The coverage consists of accidental death and dismemberment insurance, disability insurance, and medical insurance for accidental injuries.
 Athletic insurance does not cover alumni sports events (see below) or club sports.

-Treasa Sprague (541 552 6319), Finance & Administration is the Risk Coordinator for Southern Oregon University.
+Patricia Syquia McCarthy, Contracts Administrative Officer/Risk Manager (541-552-7014) is the Risk Manager for Southern Oregon University.
 Please contact her with any insurance questions or information on filing a claim.